tylfin/GeosPy/README.rst

 methods for geolocation inference.
 It allows the user to locate nodes with unknown locations based solely on network-based relationships.

+*Geolocation inference* is the identification of the real-world geographic location of an object on Earth based off of available data.
+GeosPy currently only supports network based inference methods.

 Features
 --------